ALL

 Male Sexuality and Cancer: Erection Problems

-Oral Medicine for Erections
+Oral medicines for erections

-• Viagra®
+• Viagra

-• Levitra®
+• Levitra

-• Cialis®
+• Cialis

-• Staxyn®
+• Staxyn

-A man takes a pill before he wants to have an erection for sex.
+These medicines are taken before you want to have an erection for sex.
 It takes at least 30 minutes to work.
-Most medicine lasts up to 4 hours, except Cialis®, which has both the daily-dose version and also a longer-acting pill that can last for 48 hours.
-The pills work by increasing a chemical that helps blood flow to the penis.
-After the pill is taken, the man needs to get sexually excited (mentally) and start foreplay (e.g., touching) to get an erection.
-These types of medicine work for about 70% of men.
+The medicines work by increasing a chemical that helps blood flow to the penis.
+After you take the medicine, you need to get sexually excited (mentally) and start foreplay (like touching) to get an erection.
 The erection won’t happen on its own.
 These types of medicine have no effect on sexual desire or interest.

 • alpha-blockers to lower blood pressure and treat enlarged prostate glands

-Will medicine taken by mouth work for me?
+Will this medicine work for me?

-• If you've had your prostate removed, it’s less likely these types of pills will work for you in the first year after surgery.
-They’re more likely to work if your surgery was a nerve-sparing procedure.
-The pills may work better after a man’s natural erections have had time to recover—about 12 to 24 months after surgery.
+• If you've had your prostate removed, it’s less likely this type of medicine will work for you in the first year after surgery.
+It’s more likely to work if your surgery was a nerve-sparing procedure.
+Oral medicine for erections may work better after your natural erections have had time to recover (about 12 to 24 months after surgery).

-• If you’ve had other types of cancer and some degree of erectile dysfunction, pills might help.
-You might need to take them long-term (or for weeks or months), until you can get an erection without medicine.
 Confidence can play a big part with erectile function.
 If you don’t believe you’ll get an erection, you might not get one.
 Sometimes taking erection medicine helps make you more confident and is only needed short-term.

 Side effects may include: